Fact Check: Indisputable Connections Between Donald Trump And Russian Alfa Bank [Opinion]

 The press release stated the following.

-“Alfa Bank a privately owned Russia bank confirmed today that it has contacted U.S. law enforcement authorities for assistance and offered U.S. agencies its complete co-operation in finding the people behind attempted cyberattacks on its servers that have made it appear falsely that it has been communicating with the Trump Organization.
+“Alfa Bank a privately owned Russia bank confirmed today that it has contacted U.S. law enforcement authorities for assistance and offered U.S. agencies its complete co-operation in finding the people behind attempted cyber attacks on its servers that have made it appear falsely that it has been communicating with the Trump Organization.
 Alfa Bank believes that these malicious attacks are designed to create the false impression that Alfa Bank has a secretive relationship with the Trump Organization.
 In fact, there is not and never has been such a relationship.”

 But there is a relationship between Trump Organization and Alfa Bank.
 To say otherwise is demonstrably false.
 If the press release is saying that there is no secretive relationship, then the Trump Organization should be willing to discuss their relationship openly.